jmbealer/my-knowledge-base/unsorted-org/org-old/organizations/melvil-decimal-system.md

   373 "Education, Secondary" + "High schools"
   374 "Adult education" + "Continuing education"
   375 "Education -- Curricula"
-  # 376 and 377 are unassigned, but are both used by FLP
+# 376 And 377 Are Unassigned, but Are both Used by FLP
   378 "Education, Higher" + "Universities and colleges" 379 "Education and state" + "Public schools"
  380 "Commerce" + "Communication and traffic"
   381 "Commerce"
   382 "International trade"
   383 "Postal service"
   384 "Telecommunication"
    384.1 "Telegraph"
-   # FLP has no books filed under 384.2
+# FLP Has no Books Filed under 384.2
    384.3 "Internet"
-   # FLP has 1 book filed under 384.4; inferring subject to be underwater cables
+# FLP Has 1 Book Filed under 384.4; Inferring Subject to Be Underwater Cables
    384.4 "Cables, Submarine"
    384.5 "Broadcasting" | Radio and television
    384.6 "Telephone"
-   # FLP has no books filed under 384.7
+# FLP Has no Books Filed under 384.7
    384.8 "Motion picture industry"
-   # FLP has no books filed under 384.9
+# FLP Has no Books Filed under 384.9
   385 "Railroads" (from usage perspectives)
   386 "Waterways"
   387 "Shipping"
   388 "Local transit"
   389 "Weights and measures" + "Metrology"
  390 "Ethnology" | Customs and folklore
   391 "Costume" + "Cosmetics" + "Fashion"
   392 "Families" + "Courtship" + "Marriage" + "Sex"
   393 "Death -- Social aspects" + "Funeral rites and ceremonies" 394 "Manners and customs"
   395 "Etiquette"
-  # 396 and 397 are unassigned; FLP uses 396 for Women and 397 for Romany
+# 396 And 397 Are Unassigned; FLP Uses 396 for Women and 397 for Romany
   398 "Folklore"
   399 "Weapons" + "Armor" (personal)
-## 400 ("Philology" + "Language and languages") | Languages and linguistics
+## 400 ("Philology" + "Language And languages") | Languages and Linguistics
   401 "Language and languages -- Philosophy" + "Language and languages -- Origin"
   402 Language outlines and compendia + "Language and languages -- Vocational guidance" 403 "Language and languages -- Dictionaries" + "Linguistics -- Dictionaries" + Language and linguistics encyclopedias 404 Essay collections on languages and linguistics 405 "Language and languages -- Periodicals"
-  # 406 not seen at FLP; inferring from Dewey 1922
+# 406 Not Seen at FLP; Inferring from Dewey 1922
   406 Language and linguistic societies, transactions, reports, etc.
   407 "Language and languages -- Study and teaching" 408 Linguistics collections + "Languages, Artificial"